Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 • Customer satisfaction: Increase customer satisfaction through excellent customer service, leading to repeat business and referrals.

-• Customer loyalty: Develop loyalty programs and personalized offers to strengthen customer loyalty.
+• Customer retention: Develop loyalty programs and personalized offers to strengthen customer retention.

 • Automation: Use technology to automate routine processes to increase efficiency and reduce errors.